ONGOING SERIES & PROGRAMS

 We want parents and grandparents to pass down the love of movies to their kids.
 Through our monthly Family Matinees, we screen classic family films where parents can introduce their children to the films they loved as kids.
-RFC presents the series on the second Saturday and Sunday of each month.
-The movie begins at 12:30 p.m.
-At the Saturday screening, an interactive preshow with trivia, prizes and special guests begins at 12:15.
+RFC presents the series on the second Saturday.
+Arrive a little early for a chance to win preshow prizes.
 Select months include brunch at Abby Singer’s Bistro.
-All tickets: $5.50.
-Brunch (select months): $14, adults; $9, children 12 and under

 Food for Thought

 Robinson Film Center’s audience members are fine connoisseurs of both great film and great food.
 This series brings together the best of both worlds with movies about food and drink, paired with delicious dinners from the staff at Abby Singer’s Bistro.